Anders429/brood/README.md

 A fast and flexible [entity component system](https://en.wikipedia.org/wiki/Entity_component_system) library.

+## Key Features
+- Entities made up of an arbitrary number of components.
+- Built-in support for [`serde`](https://crates.io/crates/serde), providing pain-free serialization and deserialization of `World` containers.
+- Inner- and outer-parallelism using [`rayon`](https://crates.io/crates/rayon).
+- Minimal boilerplate.
+- `no_std` compatible.

 ## Minimum Supported Rust Version
 This crate is guaranteed to compile on stable `rustc 1.58.0` and up.